“The relentless reaper death has sought another addition to his uninterrupted harvest from amongst the ranks of our oldest residents.”

 One by one the pioneers are passing away and soon there will be no living link connecting the present with the earliest days of the colony.
 But in the order of things mundane this is but natural and we can only record our tribute of respect to the memory of those who led the way to shores on which a mighty nation is fast springing into existence, and who are spared to see this well on the way to be accomplished, before going down to their graves full of years and honour

-On 3 March 1921, the Guardian was still lamenting the loss of the pioneers’ stories.
+On 3 March 1921, the Guardian was still lamenting the loss of the stories of the early settlers.

 One by one the pioneers of our old town are passing away, and unfortunately, valuable history, unwritten, goes with them.